| [Image: Click for Liquor Licensing]| [Image: Click for Review of Polling Districts and Polling Places]|

 In the 1820s, the Law had a 300 metre long, 3 meter diameter tunnel driven through its eastern flank to carry the Dundee to Newtyle railway.
 Originally drawn by horse, the first locomotive was introduced in 1833 and operated until the 1860s when a new railway line was built to skirt the hill.

-Investment and landscape improvements mean the summit now sports a stylishly constructed observation point offering spectacular views extending on a clear day almost 45 miles over the city to Fife, Perthshire and the Sidlaw Hills to the north.
+The summit has an observation point offering spectacular views extending on a clear day almost 45 miles over the city to Fife, Perthshire and the Sidlaw Hills to the north.
+Visitors can explore the whole site using recently refurbished paths and steps.

-Public art blends sympathetically with natural habitats, “Fact Panels” guide visitors through the panorama and provide a wealth of fascinating historical, archeological and environmental information.
+Public art blends sympathetically with natural habitats, “Fact Panels” guide visitors through the panorama and provide a wealth of fascinating historical, archaeological and environmental information.

-The city’s Nature Conservation Strategy has ensured the Law remains largely unspoilt and home to a wide selection of trees, plants, mosses, fungi, insects, birds and mammals.
+A LINC Locally Important Nature Conservation Site, the Law is home to a wide selection of trees, plants, mosses, fungi, insects, birds and mammals and has an active Friends group, and regular activities.